 (Editor’s note: This is part one of two.
 Be sure to keep an eye out for part two, due tomorrow!)

-My database has athletic metrics from the NFL Combine and pro days from the year 2002 to now.
-The database has over 550 running backs in it, providing a deep sample of running back talent.
+My database has athletic metrics for wide receivers from the NFL Scouting Combine and pro days from the year 2005 to now.
+The database has over 630 prospects in it, providing a deep sample of talent at the wide receiver position.

 [am4show have=’g1;’ guest_error=’sub_message’ user_error=’sub_message’ ]

 Before he shocked the world with elite level athleticism, Boykin was flying under the radar going into the combine.
 His 43.5-inch vertical and 6.77 three-cone are world class.
 Combine that with his 220-pound frame – and his 4.42-second 40-yard dash – and you have one of the best athletes in the draft.
 He drew some of the best comparisons from the model.
 Even though they never became megastars in the NFL, Michael Floyd, Jeff Janis, and Donte Moncrief were known for their athleticism.
 Boykin will become a trendy flier in the second or third round of rookie drafts due to this athletic testing.
 He definitely won some money at the combine.